sai-dev/sai/README.md

 SAI is a variable-komi fork of leela-zero, a Go program with no human provided knowledge.

+SAI is derived from Leela Zero 0.17 + AutoGTP v18.

-This means even though SAI and Leela Zero share many similarities, SAI brings its own specific features and things.
+This means even though SAI and Leela Zero share many similarities, SAI brings its own specific features and things as compared to Leela Zero.

-Among [main differences](/docs/DIFFERENCES-SAI-LZ.md) between SAI and Leela Zero:

-- support for any komi
-- trained to support natively high handicap stones
-- hardcoded options to make play more reliable: ladder planes, etc.

 The relevant papers are: